 Mum and us four rascals

-My parents got married in September 1955.
+My parents married in September 1955.
 They had four children: Bob, Dave, me, and Ruth.
-Our family had many memorable vacations to England, all across Canada as well as many camping holidays in various parks in Ontario.
+Our family had many memorable vacations to England, across Canada to Victoria, B. C., as well as many camping holidays in various parks in Ontario.
 My parents were also lucky to vacation in Jamaica, San Francisco, Puerto Rico, England, Hawaii and Florida.
 They lived in the same house for 53 years until our Dad passed away in September 2008.
 My Mum lived nearby in a senior’s residence until 2016, when she passed away peacefully at the age of 96, in her chair with her knitting on her lap.

 My parents were like two-peas in a pod: warm, friendly, happy, caring, easy-going, generous and kind.
 They enjoyed each other’s company, loved each other and the home they lived in for 53 years and doted on their children and grandchildren.
 We loved them immensely and miss them everyday.